svenstaro/flamejam/README.md

 4. Configure your webserver.
 If you use Apache with mod\_wsgi, you may use the provided example virtualhost `/usr/share/doc/flamejam/apache-vhost.conf`.
 5. Initialize the database using either test data or an admin account.
-For this, you can use either of the provided scripts in `/srv/flamejam/scripts/init-db.py` or `/srv/flamejam/scripts/seed-db.py`.
-If you use `init-db.py` on a production system, call it inside the virtualenv as follows:
+For this, you can use the provided Makefile option `setup`:

+        $ make USERNAME=<username> PASSWORD=<password> EMAIL=<email> setup

+    This will create an initial database setup with an admin user.
+    As an alternative you can also call the commands yourself

+        $ python3 -m venv venv
-        $ CONFIG_TYPE=production python scripts/init-db.py <username> <password> <email>
+        $ venv/bin/flask init-db <username> <password> <email>
+        $ venv/bin/flask seed-db

+    `seed-db` supports an additional command line option `--flood` to setup 1000 dummy users

 Development